Tunable axial potentials for atom chip waveguides: Separability of the waveguide potential

 A magnetic waveguide is a field configuration where the magnetic field vanishes along an axis.
-Near the zero, the field points perpendicular to the guide and can be described by a single parameter $G$, which is the magnetic field gradient of the waveguide.
-For example, the magnetic field for a waveguide that points in the $x$-direction can be written as
+Near the zero, the field points perpendicularly to the guide and can be described by a single parameter $G$, which is the magnetic-field gradient of the waveguide.
+For example, the magnetic field for a waveguide that points in the $x$ direction can be written as

-The 1D potential will be created using a magnetic field that is produced by the current in several wires that run parallel to the $y$-axis (perpendicular to the waveguide axis).
+The 1D potential will be created using a magnetic field that is produced by the current in several wires that run parallel to the $y$ axis (perpendicular to the waveguide axis).
 This field will provide confinement in the axial direction and will be assumed to be of the form,

-The $z$-dependence in Eq.~(\ref{eq:AxialPotential}) causes two small shifts to the potential.
-First, it causes a change in the gradient in the $z$-direction, which can be neglected when $G \gg \frac{\partial B_z}{\partial z}$.
-Next, it causes a displacement in the $z$-direction, which can be neglected when $G^2 \sigma_x \gg \frac{\partial B_x^2}{\partial z} $ where $\sigma_x$ is the size of the cloud in the $x$-direction.
-When these inequalities are satisfied, the Eq.~(\ref{eq:AxialPotential}) reduces to
+The $z$ dependence in Eq.~(\ref{eq:AxialPotential}) causes two small shifts to the potential.
+First, it causes a change in the gradient in the $z$ direction, which can be neglected when $G \gg \frac{\partial B_z}{\partial z}$.
+Next, it causes a displacement in the $z$ direction, which can be neglected when $G^2 \sigma_x \gg \frac{\partial B_x^2}{\partial z} $ where $\sigma_x$ is the size of the cloud in the $x$ direction.
+When these inequalities are satisfied, Eq.~(\ref{eq:AxialPotential}) reduces to

-The $x$-component of the magnetic field creates the potential along the waveguide, and is the field that we wish to control.
-The $z$-component of this field causes deformations to the waveguide.
-The constant term, $B_z^{(0)} = B_R D^{(0)}$ in Eq.~(\ref{eq:Bz}), causes a shift in the location of the guide by $B_z^{(0)}/G$ along the $y$-axis, which can be corrected using a uniform bias field in the $z$-direction.
-Let us assume the appropriate zeroing bias is applied.
+The $x$ component of the magnetic field creates the potential along the waveguide and is the field that we wish to control.
+The $z$ component of this field causes deformations to the waveguide.
+The constant term $B_z^{(0)} = B_R D^{(0)}$ in Eq.~(\ref{eq:Bz}) causes a shift in the location of the guide by $B_z^{(0)}/G$ along the $y$ axis, which can be corrected using a uniform bias field in the $z$ direction.
+We assume that the appropriate zeroing bias is applied.
 The second term causes a rotation of the waveguide about $z$ in the $x-y$ plane.
 The waveguide is rotated by the angle, $\theta \approx B_z^{(1)} / G$.
 When using optical pulses to manipulate the state of the trapped atoms, this rotation angle becomes important.
-Typically, this angle will be set to zero, and neglected.
+Typically, this angle will be set to zero and neglected.
 However, including nonzero rotations is straightforward.
-The higher order contributions to $B_z$ cause other distortions to the path of the waveguide, but below those effects will not be considered.
+The higher-order contributions to $B_z$ cause other distortions to the path of the waveguide, but below those effects will not be considered.